 Anticlockwise from the bottom right hand corner: two people sitting on a bench in a gallery, looking at the Mabo wall displays.
 One person is standing up looking at a framed poster.
 Another person is standing at the back of the gallery space looking at botanical artworks.
 Another person is blurred as they walk through the space.

-The Treasures Gallery highlights the extraordinary holdings of the National Library of Australia.
-From maps and rare books to manuscripts, photographs, paintings and ephemera, it is where you will find many of the Library’s most important, unexpected and unique items.
-Be intrigued, surprised, challenged and amazed by the stories our treasures tell about Australia’s history and culture.
+The Treasures Gallery showcases the extraordinary holdings of the National Library of Australia.
+Our vast collection is primarily composed of documentary resources of national significance relating to Australia and the Australian people.
+While the Library has millions of books, we also collect other items.
+From maps and books to manuscripts, photographs, paintings and ephemera, the Treasures Gallery is where you can view some of the Library’s most important, popular and unique items.

-Our displays change regularly so we always have exciting new stories to share, and new items will be on display in the gallery from Thursday, 6 April 2023.
+Our displays change regularly so we always have exciting new stories to share.
+New items will be on display in the gallery from Wednesday, 26 June 2024.

 The Treasures Gallery is free and open every day, except Christmas Day and Good Friday.